anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

           (srcFilename)-> srcFilename.replace /(.*)\.ls$/, '$1.js' ]
       ]

+@stability: 2 - Unstable

 @note when two ore more files end up with the same `dstFilename`, build halts.

-@stability: 2 - Unstable

-@todo A lot of work has to be done for uRequire resources to become a serious conversion toolkit :
+@todo uRequire `bundle.resources` aims to power a streamlined conversion process.
+More functionality is need towards this aim :

-* in memory pipelines, where to go next etc.
+* flexible in memory pipelines, where to go next etc.

-* equal `dstFilename` for two or more resources/modules, could mean pre or post conversion concatenation: either all sources are concatenated & then converted, or each resource is converted alone & their outputs are concatenated onto `dstFilename`.
+* When the same `dstFilename` is encountered in two or more resources/modules, it could mean pre or post conversion concatenation: either all sources are concatenated & then passed to `convert`, or each resource is `convert`ed alone & their outputs are concatenated onto `dstFilename`.

 ## bundle.webRootMap

-For dependencies that refer to webRoot (eg `'/libs/myLib'`), it maps `/` to a directory on the file system **when running in nodejs**.
-When running on Web/AMD, its the **http-server's root**.
+For dependencies that refer to web's root (eg `'/libs/myLib'`), it maps `/` to a directory on the file system **when running in nodejs**.
+When running on Web/AMD, RequireJS maps it to the **http-server's root** by default.

-Can be absolute or relative to [`bundle.path`](urequireconfigmasterdefaults.coffee#bundle.path). - it defaults to bundle.
+`webRootMap` can be absolute or relative to [`bundle.path`](urequireconfigmasterdefaults.coffee#bundle.path). - it defaults to bundle.

 @example "/var/www" or "/../../fakeWebRoot"

+@note `webRootMap` is not (yet) working with `combined` template.

       webRootMap: '.'

 ## bundle.dependencies

-Anything related to dependenecies is listed here.
+Information related to dependenecies handling is listed here.

       dependencies:

 ### bundle.dependencies.depsVars

 Global dependencies (eg 'underscore') are by default not part of a `combined` file.
 Each global dep has one or more variables it is exported as, eg `jquery: ["$", "jQuery"]`.
-At run time, when running on web side, your script will _load_ the dependency from the global object, using the exported global variable.
+At run time, when running on web side as a standalone .js <script/>, the script will _load_ the dependency from the global object, using the exported global variable.

-Variable names can be infered from the code by uRequire , when you used this binding implicitly (AMD only for now), for example `define ['jquery'], ('$')->`.
+Variable names can be infered from the code by uRequire, when you used this binding implicitly (AMD only for now), for example `define ['jquery'], ('$')->`.
 You can choose to list them here to be precise.

+@type
+* `['dep1', 'dep2']` (with varnames looked up in [`bundle.dependencies.depsvars`](urequireconfigmasterdefaults.coffee#bundle.dependencies.depsvars))

+* `{ dependency1: [varName1, varName2], ...}`

+@example `{'underscore': '_', 'jquery': ["$", "jQuery"], 'models/PersonModel': ['persons', 'personsModel']}` will make all modules in the bundle have `_`, `$`, `jQuery`, `persons` and `personsModel` variables injected.

 @note In case they can't be identified from modules (i.e you solely use 'nodejs' format), and aren't in `bundle.dependencies.depsVars`, 'combined/almond' build will fail.